cagov/design-system/components/button-grid/readme.md

 ### Component-specific accessibility review

-- Make sure that the button has solid, 2px outline that is using `--highlight-color` variable on focused state.
+- Make sure that the button has solid, 2px outline that uses `--highlight-color` variable on focused state.
 - Make sure that the svg arrow inside of each link has `aria-hidden=”true”` attribute.

 ### Standard accessibility review